How To Use the Particles “Ci” and “Ne” in Italian

 How “Ce ne sono” is different from “ci sono”?

 - Ce ne sono means there are some of them

-You are using ce ne sono in Italian, to refer to something that has already been mentioned.
+In Italian, “ce ne sono” is used to refer to something that has already been mentioned.
 Usually, these sentences are used as a reply to a question starting with “Quanti/e?” and followed by “ci sono.”

 - Quante finestre ci sono in questa stanza? – how many windows are there in this room?

 - Ce ne sono tre – there are three of them

 What’s the position of ne in a sentence?

 Ne usually comes before the verb (ne parlo = I speak about it), except when the verb is an imperative (order) or an infinitive.

 When “ne“ comes with an infinitive, the final -e of the verb is dropped.